Jeremyethridge/Portfolio/README.md

 # Portfolio
-This is the README file for the HTML code of a portfolio website.
-The website showcases information about the me, my work, and provides contact details.

-## Table of Contents
-Description
-Usage
-Contact
-Description
+## Description
 This code represents a simple portfolio website written in HTML.
-It consists of several sections that provide information about the author and their work.
+It consists of several sections that provide information about me.

 The Navbar section contains navigation links to different parts of the website, including "About," "Work," and "Contact" sections.
-The About Me section provides a brief description of the author and their interests.
+The About Me section provides a brief description of me and my interests.
 The My Work section displays a list of projects with a link to my Github.
-The Contact Me section provides the author's email and LinkedIn profile link.
 ## Usage
 To use this code, follow the steps below: